 To display data from Custom Fields, you can use the AE - Custom Fields widget.
 It supports popular custom field plugins like ACF and Pods.

 You can even use it to fetch data from your custom-coded custom field.
 All you need is the meta key which has been used to save data in wp post_meta table.

 - Name: Name/Key of the custom field.
 Some custom field also calls it as Field Slug.
 If you are using a custom-coded custom field then this will be the meta key of your custom field.

 - Type: It defines how this custom field data will be displayed on the front end.

 Supported output modes:

 - Default: It refers to the default text mode.
 Whatever is saved in that field will be displayed as such.

-- Link: This option is when you custom field contains a URL.
+- Link: This option is when your custom field contains a URL.
 You can use it to display an anchor link on the frontend.
-It can also be used on the frontend to display link on a dynamic text (fetch from another custom field).
+It can also be used on the frontend to display a link on a dynamic text (fetch from another custom field).

 - Video: Use it if your custom field has Youtube or Vimeo video URL.
 After selecting this option, you will get further options to customize player UI.

 - Audio: It renders native audio player with Audio file URL entered in the custom field.

 - oEmbed: It is used to embed videos, images, tweets, audio, and other content.
 Your custom field should return a valid oEmbed URL.
 Check here for a list of all WordPress supported oEmbed providers - https://codex.wordpress.org/Embeds#oEmbed-